ryansukale/incrudable/README.md

 Once you have a rootEpic, you can integrate it by following the official `redux-observable` [docs](https://redux-observable.js.org/docs/basics/SettingUpTheMiddleware.html).

-Below is an example of you can use one of these tasks.
+Below is an example of how you can use one of these tasks.

 ```js
 // From within your react component